dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR00.md

 We designed this book to be an edifying conversation to help you understand what computational thinking is so that you will be in a better position to answer these questions for yourself.

 The first thing to understand is that a substantial part of daily discourse is shaped by the wide adoption of computers.
-This is nothing new; our ancestors’ ways of thinking about the world were shaped by the technologies of previous revolutions.
+This is nothing new; our ancestors' ways of thinking about the world were shaped by the technologies of previous revolutions.
 In the industrial age, for example, people regularly used expressions like:

-「He blew a gasket,」「I’m humming on all pistons,」「It’s a high pressure environment,」and「I had to blow off steam.」
+He blew a gasket, I'm humming on all pistons, It's a high pressure environment, and I had to blow off steam.

 Today we hear expressions like:

-「My DNA programs me to do it this way,」「Our laws are algorithms for running our society,」「My brain is hardware and my mind software,」and「My brain crashed, I need to reboot.」
+My DNA programs me to do it this way, Our laws are algorithms for running our society, My brain is hardware and my mind software, and My brain crashed, I need to reboot.

 Just as in the industrial age, the new idioms of the computer age reveal more about our popular culture than they do about the technology.